highkite/pdfAnnotate/README.md

 The first part contains the body update.
 In this example the objects *7* and *8* are updated.
 Thereby the object *7* represents the list of annotations of a certain page.
 This list is extended by another new annotation defined in object *8*.

 The next part starting with the *xref* keyword represents the *cross-reference section*.
 The cross-reference section can be devided into sub sections that are always separated by the two numbers, which are again separated by a blank.
 So in the example, we have two subsections one starting with **0 1** and one starting with **7 2**.
 The first number represents the object id of the first referenced object and the second the number of references contained in subsection.
 So in the subsection starting with **7 2** we know that the first entry refers to the object with id *7* and has two entries.
-The second entry than refers to an object with id **8**.
+The second entry refers to an object with id **8**.

 If there is a gap in the consecutive enumeration of updated objects a new subsection is created that starts with the id of the first updated object in a consecutive row of updated objects.
 In this way uninvolved objects must not be mentioned in the table.